ognads/umbraco/README.md

 To run this project on your local machine,
 - you need to have microsoft IIS or IIS Express installed on your machine.
-- You can only access the project if you have the ip address of the Emakina.TR organisation

 > **Note:** Visual Studio has built-in IIS Express so if you have visual studio installed on your system you don't need to install IIS or IIS express.